oyesam7/ArtificialIntelligence-1/README.md

 Genetic Algorithms

-Adversarial Search
+5 Adversarial Search
 --
-MiniMax
+####MiniMax
+    is a decision rule used in decision theory, game theory, statistics and philosophy for minimizing the possible loss for a worst case (maximum loss) scenario.
+Originally formulated for two-player zero-sum game theory, covering both the cases where players take alternate moves and those where they make simultaneous moves, it has also been extended to more complex games and to general decision making in the presence of uncertainty.

-Alpha-Beta Pruning
+###Alpha-Beta Pruning

-Alpha

-Beta
+    Alpha Beta purning is a way to make Minmax search much more effective by cut off some path, which will never influence the choice.
+This is done by assigning provisional values (alpha values at Max nodes, beta values at Min nodes).
+Only a max node can modify alpha and only Min nodes can modify beta.
+    The alpha and beta values are defined locally at different nodes.
+They can also be passed in from above. pruning does not affect the final result but can change the efficiency of the search.

+**Alpha**
+    Amodifiable property of a Max node.

+**Beta**
+    a modifiable property of a Min node.

 AI Critics

-Constraint Satisfaction Problems
+6 Constraint Satisfaction Problems
 --
 CSP:
-    - a set of variables
+    - a set of variables {X1, ..., Xn}
-    - a set of domains(legal values) for these variables
+    - a set of domains(legal values) for these variables {D1,..., Dn}
     - a set of constraint relations between the variables

 CSP solutions: